 “I was at the mall, I made a new friend.”
 I told her, not once looking at Asher.

-“You could have told us you were going and we would have come with you” Becca told me.
+“You could have told us you were going and we would have come with you” She told me.

 I shrugged, “I wanted to go on my own.”

 “Oh, well I’m glad you’re okay.”
-She said, sounding hurt, and walked out of the room.
+She said, sounding hurt, before leaving the room.

 “We should go to bed.”
-Asher suggested, breaking the silence that was created when Becca left the room.
+Asher suggested, breaking the silence that was created when Becca left.

 “I actually wanted to sleep alone tonight.”
-I told him quietly, feeling guilty even though it was the right thing to do.
+I told him, feeling guilty even though it was the right thing to do.

-I fell onto my bed and buried my face in my pillow as I tried not to cry.
+Once the door was closed behind me I fell onto my bed and buried my face in a pillow as I tried not to cry.
 I knew what I was doing wasn’t fair to Asher but it was the right thing to do.

-I didn’t think it would hurt this much though.
+I didn’t expect it to hurt this much though.

-I don’t know how long I can keep doing this, because after just one day it feels like I’m making a huge mistake.
+I wasn't sure how much longer I could do this, after one day it already felt like a huge mistake.